 Balanced Meals with Recipes This is a 1917 collection of recipes, food drying tips, and cold pack canning procedures put together by the Lakeview Women’s Club.
 Some good bread and biscuit recipes in here as well.
 I highly recommend the deviled olive sandwich on page 72.

-Canning, Preserving, Drying and Preserving Eggs by the Ohio Branch Council of National Defense was published in 1917 and offers many great tips on how to properly preserve food when you don’t have access to proper refrigeration.
+Canning, Drying and Preserving Eggs by the Ohio Branch Council of National Defense was published in 1917 and offers many great tips on how to properly preserve food when you don’t have access to proper refrigeration.

 Bulb Gardening This book from the Cornell University Library is about how to properly start bulb growing.
 It includes beautiful hand drawn illustrations, along with great bulb gardening instructions.
 This book will provide great instructions, along with a glimpse of how to garden without all the chemicals.